 Looking for a safe and convenient way to get from Bangkok to Angkor Wat?
 This step-by-step guide to the Bangkok to Siem Reap bus shows you everything you need to know for a smooth trip – from buying tickets, to visas and immigration.

 I’ve just arrived in Siem Reap.
-It’s my third visit to Cambodia, and with a full month to make my way around the country, I’m in no rush!
-After flying into Bangkok, I decided to try something different and travel here the ‘slow’ way by taking a bus across the Thailand-Cambodia border.
+It’s my third visit to Cambodia, and with a full month to make my way around the country, I’m in no rush.
+After flying into Bangkok and travelling around Thailand for a short stint, I decided to try something different and travel here the ‘slow’ way by taking a bus across the border.

 Having read so many negative reviews of the Bangkok to Siem Reap bus online, I was pretty anxious about the trip.
 In the end, I was surprised at just how painless the whole thing was.
 Remember that I previously lived in Cambodia for 12 months and have been in the region for almost three years, so I’m used to rough roads and long journeys.